-The LPRMv6.1 products (which are used in the production of v06.1) provide a FLAGS field which provides information on high VOD, frozen conditions and the performance of the LPRM algorithm.
+The LPRMv6.1 (and following) products provide a FLAGS field which provides information on high VOD, frozen conditions and the performance of the LPRM algorithm.
 The thresholds above which VOD is considered 'high' are set based on the saturation point in the VOD signal for each sensor and band.
 This is the point at which the VOD value is considered to equal 100% vegetation signal.
 Secondly, the frozen/snow flag was applied using the new approach by Van der Vliet et al. (2020), which derives the frozen/snow conditions from Ku-, K- and Ka-band observations.

-New at v06.1 is the implementation of cross-flagging.
+In addition to this, from LPRMv7 onwards a flag for barren grounds and desert areas is included (see section 6.2.3).
+This is implemented as an advisory flag as of CCI SM v7.1.
+Including it as a critical flag would have a big impact on the soil moisture availability in desertprone regions.
+Therefore more validation is needed to establish whether the optional usage of the barren ground flag or a more conservative version thereof (as a critical flag) is suitable in CCI SM.
+New at CCI SM v09.0 is the implementation of cross-flagging for frozen soils.
 This means that any frozen flags provided in any of the datasets are effectively transferred to all of the datasets.
 It works by reading in all of the flag data for all of the datasets, determining if the frozen flag is set in any of them and then if it is, applying it to all those observations in all of the sensors.